zhanghuishun/5AAR-1/README.md

 #### TODO:

 - [ ] decide which station is our target
-- [ ] fix the bug that it only works when entering the FindBusStation scene the second time
 - [ ] scan the bus ticket validator and test the effect
 - [ ] add visual reward when users achieve the temp destination